SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 ### 1. Primary Footage

 Primary footage is what tells the story by conveying a message.
 It can consist of a talking head in an interview, a screen share during a live demo or combination of talking heads in a split screen.
-A split screen has both the interviewer and interviewee as the primary video.

 For example, the interview of Adam and Jakob talking is the “primary footage” which drives the story.